 Addison’s disease

-Addison’s disease, known scientifically as hypoadrenocorticism, is a disorder with severe implications for you Frenchie.
-However, thankfully with appropriate care, dogs diagnosed with Addison’s disease are expected to have a natural lifespan.
+Addison’s disease, known scientifically as hypoadrenocorticism, is a disorder with severe implications for you, Frenchie.
+However, dogs diagnosed with Addison’s disease are expected to have a natural lifespan with appropriate care.

-Addison’s disease takes place whenever the adrenal glands fail to create the hormones they are responsible for your French Bulldog’s body to function.
+Addison’s disease occurs whenever the adrenal glands fail to create the hormones responsible for your French Bulldog’s body’s function.

 Symptoms Of Addison’s disease